- Biological Inventions

 Based on quick due diligence, IIPRD identified few prior arts that can be considered material for invalidation on the present patent application.
 The prior arts include:

-- Mobility anchor point selection based on user mobility in HMIPv6 integrated with fast handover mechanism – Published in 17 March 2005
+- Mobility Anchor point selection based on user mobility in HMIPv6 integrated with fast handover mechanism – Published on 17 March 2005

-- A performance comparison of mobility anchor point selection schemes in Hierarchical Mobile IPv6 networks – Published in 07 October 2005.
+- Performance comparison of mobility anchor point selection schemes in Hierarchical Mobile IPv6 networks – Published on 07 October 2005.

-- History based Auxiliary Mobility Management Strategy for Hierarchical Mobile IPv6 networks – Published in 07 July 2005.
+- History-based Auxiliary Mobility Management Strategy for Hierarchical Mobile IPv6 networks – Published on 07 July 2005.